pampa-labs/pampa-labs.github.io/docs/technical-writings/posts/mcp.md

     tools.extend(await mcp.get_tools())
     graph = create_react_agent(ChatOpenAI("gpt-4o"), tools=tools)
 ```
-Additionally, you can integrate it with other ecosystems like ArcadeAI, which is very similar to the architecture presented, and enhance our agents' toolkits with authentication options (Google, X, Slack, etc.).
+Additionally, you can integrate it with other ecosystems like ArcadeAI, which has a similar architecture, and enhance our agents with pre-built tools with auth (Google, X, Slack).

 ```python
 tools = []